 If you comb your cat, you may also be able to spot adult fleas on their fur.
-These are dark brown and about 1mm to 2mms long.
+These are dark brown and about 1mm to 2mm long.
 You may also see tiny black specks of flea dirt.
-When looking for fleas in this way, use a fine toothed flea control comb, such as the Purina Total Care Flea Control Comb for the task.
+When looking for fleas in this way, use a fine-toothed flea control comb, such as the Purina Total Care Flea Control Comb, for the task.

 How can I prevent fleas?

 You can prevent fleas by using an effective flea treatment for cats.
 These are available over the counter, or you can speak to your vet to find a suitable option.
-Flea treatments are especially necessary in the warmest months, where flea activity is highest.
+Flea treatments are especially necessary in the warmest months when flea activity is highest.

 In conjunction with the above, your cat’s environment should also be treated regularly.
 Vacuuming and steaming the carpets, cleaning and washing all the bedding, and using carpet sprays are some options to help prevent these parasites from multiplying in your house.